-Stetson University instituted a rigorous testing program as part of its coordinated effort to control the spread of COVID-19 and safeguard the health of students, faculty and staff throughout the Fall 2020 semester.
+Stetson University instituted a rigorous testing program in fall of 2020 as part of its coordinated effort to control the spread of COVID-19 and safeguard the health of students, faculty and staff.
 Our protocol calls for frequent testing to identify infected individuals who may be asymptomatic.
 Stetson University Health Service, working with our partner AdventHealth, quickly isolates contagious individuals and traces others with whom they had contact.

 Data Definitions and Tracing

-- See a list of definitions for each variable included in the COVID-19 Dashboard.
+- See a list of definitions for each variable included in the COVID-19 Tracking webpage.

-- Tracing and follow-up support occurs immediately for all COVID-19 positive cases as well as those who are symptomatic or potentially exposed.
+- Tracing and follow-up support occurs immediately for all COVID-19 positive cases, including those who are symptomatic, asymptomatic or potentially exposed.
 Only confirmed (not suspected) cases are reported.
-All confirmed cases are fully disclosed to the university community as well as all appropriate health authorities.
+All confirmed cases are fully disclosed to the university community, as well as all appropriate health authorities.